BrandonWoodward/MVVMToolkitExtensions/docs/articles/maui/setup.md

 ---

 ## 2. Configuring Dependency Injection

 &nbsp;

-MVVMToolkitExtensions is designed with IoC in mind and stands on the shoulders of the reputable `Microsoft.Extensions.DependencyInjection` library.
-Say goodbye to the old ways of setting the `BindingContext` for each view or injecting view models in code-behind; with MVVMToolkitExtensions, enjoy a unified and centralized solution.
+MVVMToolkitExtensions is designed with IoC in mind and uses the reputable `Microsoft.Extensions.DependencyInjection` library.
-&nbsp;

-### Setting Up the Application Container:
+Instead of manually setting the `BindingContext` in each view, you can use a centralized approach:

 &nbsp;

 - **MauiProgram.cs**: